Request Initial Consultation

 He scooped me up and took me to an emergency room – this time a different one.

-I survived the night, though my dad has shared with me he didn’t think I would.
+I survived the night, though my dad has shared with me that he didn’t think I would.

 The next morning I felt so much better, I could talk, engage with the doctors and nurses and even eat a little bit.
 But, I still had no feeling below my chest.